wgosborne/GamingApp/README.md

 # GamingApp
-From Mosh React Course.
+Created during Mosh React Course.
 Trying on my own and using the videos as needed.
-Chakra for the UI, Vite, axios
+Chakra for the UI, Vite, axios.

+This one is actually cool asf

+Steps to Run:
+1)